Kaisky/Udacity_Pixel_Art_Project/README.md

 # Welcome to FrontEnd study cases and exercises

-This project has a goal to contain all the study projects and exercises the I complete throughout my path to become a FrontEnd Developer
+When you started your first course as a FrontEnd developer you probably had the situation that I went through by haveing moments like "I need some more exercises to play with some code, etc."...Well this project has a goal to help every junior FrontEnd developer to have study projects and exercises to play with while solving problems by writing code.

-The project contains and will be continuously updated with study cases and exercises from different courses that I'm going through during my transition from Business Analyst to a Front End Developer.
+The project contains and will be continuously updated with study cases and exercises from different courses and resourses that I went throughout my path to become a FrontEnd Developer.

 The study cases and exercises are sorted by the source they are related to:

   - Courses